 A word on the annual theme of International Migratory Bird Day

 Each year, Environment for the Americas canvases Bird Day event organizers from across the Americas to determine the Bird Day theme for the upcoming year.
-The theme in 2016 is “Spread your wings for Conservation” Is there an area near you that has recently been restored?
-How has this changed the wildlife present?
+The theme in 2017 is “Helping Birds along the way.”
 Take some time to explore this topic on your Bird Day.

 Host a Bird Day Festival